 Youth counselors must have excellent listening and communication skills in order to discuss a child’s development with parents, guardians, teachers and government officials.
 They must also be sympathetic, caring and patient in dealing with children who have a wide range of mental and emotional issues.

-If you have a strong desire to help young people – and possess a high level of maturity, flexibility and creative problem-solving – you may have what it takes to attain success in a youth counselor career.
+If you have a strong desire to help young people – and possess a high level of maturity, flexibility, creative problem-solving and the relevant educational qualifications – you may find a rewarding career as a youth counselor career.